 Let’s look at each of these stages in turn, starting in this article with the steps up until the company receives the completed share transfer documentation.

 1 The seller of the shares completes and signs the stock transfer form

 A stock transfer form is the document usually used for the transfer of shares.
 You may see it referred to as form J30 or a share transfer form, but it means the same thing.

-The name and address of the person or people receiving the shares also needs to be included, although they will not normally need to sign the stock transfer form.
+The name and address of the person receiving the shares also need to be included, although the recipient will not normally need to sign the stock transfer form.
 It’s important that the so called transferee’s details are correct on the form as this is how they’ll appear in the company’s statutory records.

 If more than one class of share is being transferred, a separate stock transfer form should be completed for each class.